fabiospampinato/noren/readme.md

 const customMiddleware = () => {
   return async ( req, res, next ) => {
-    // Maybe do something before going onto the next middleware... await next ();
+    // Maybe do something before executing the other middlewares... await next (); // Waiting for the other middlewares to execute await next ( new Error () ); // Exiting immediately, unsuccessfully, with an error await next ( true ); // Exiting immediately  d, successfully, skipping other middlewares
-    // Maybe do something after all other middlewares executed...
+    // Maybe do something after executing the other middlewares...
   };
 };